Eugenio-Liso/3D-ResNets-PyTorch/README.md

 # 3D ResNets for Action Recognition

+# THIS IS A FORKED REPO FROM https://github.com/kenshohara/3D-ResNets-PyTorch

 ## Update (2018/2/21)

 Our paper "Can Spatiotemporal 3D CNNs Retrace the History of 2D CNNs and ImageNet?" is accepted to CVPR2018!